Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 Type: haxefmod.studio.Types.FmodVector

 ## FMOD_VERSION
-verdict: review note only, decide bound or a category No Haxe equivalent. haxefmod links one FMOD version per release, and StudioSystem.getVersion reports it as a string.
+verdict: covered haxefmod links one FMOD version per release, and StudioSystem.getVersion returns it as the string "2.03.12"